StrataGraft® skin tissue

-Reduced patient pain, discomfort and infection risk due to fast wound closure;
+Reduced patient pain, discomfort and infection risk during acute episode of care

-Increased patient safety due to the virtual elimination of infection risks associated with contaminated cadaver skin currently used for temporary wound coverage;
+Elimination of infection risks associated with the use of contaminated cadaver skin for temporary wound coverage;

-Shorter hospital stays and fewer surgeries resulting in lower costs to healthcare providers and payers.
+Shorter hospital stays, earlier and/or fewer surgeries, and reduced post-discharge care resulting in lower costs to healthcare providers and payers.